Gibbs Phase Rule

 On the other hand, if the system happens to be right at the boundary between liquid and solid, you can't change the temperature without producing either pure liquid or pure solid.
 At least one degree of freedom is lost in this case.

-liquid steel or ferrite, we can change all three variables (T, p,
+phase, like liquid steel or ferrite, we can change all three variables (T, p, and the composition

 cC:cFe) and still have only one phase.